carlos-a-g-h/judgement-day/README.md

 ### 2023-06-08

-- Added an assert to ensure TTLs larger than zero
+- Attempting to set TTLs smaller than 1 will throw an error

 ### 2023-06-07